Commercial Litigation Lawyer

 - Well drafted, clear and unambiguous defined terms and conditions of the transaction contemplated.

 - Do a background check on the company.
 Regardless of having a perfect contract, disputes may maliciously arise when a company is managed by unscrupulous individuals.
-A background check on the company and the main decision makers can give a good feel as to who you are transacting business with.
+A background check on the company and the main decision-makers can give a good feel as to who you are transacting business with.

 - Use lawyers and attorneys to draft and review the terms of your agreement. well-intentioned companies can have valid, yet polarizing interpretations of meanings of words.
 This is simply the nature of communication.
 For instance, what means “reasonable time?”
 If it is not defined in a contract, the Court is left to determine the context of the use of the words, and draw inferences which may not be what you initially intended.

 - When you meet with an attorney to assist you in materializing your needs in a contract, make sure you openly discuss with your lawyer the context and background of what you seek.
-The why(s) are very important for an attorney to properly understand your needs.
+The why(s) is very important for an attorney to properly understand your needs.

 - Any prior transactions and business dealings can be used by a Court to draw out the context of the intent of the parties.
 If you do not want the prior interaction to form a basis for interpreting a new transaction, your contract must specifically exclude the prior transactions and specifically state that “this contract is the final and only agreement between the parties.”
 Any additional terms or agreements must be stated and executed in writing by agreement of all parties.

-- All your discussions with your attorney (short of you stating to your attorney that you are going to commit a future crime) is privileged.
+- All your discussions with your attorney (short of you stating to your attorney that you are going to commit a future crime) are privileged.
 You should have the necessary trust to discuss all your issues openly with your attorney.

 New Companies – Read This!